barretts/xmr-stak-cpu/README.md

 ## Default dev donation
 By default the miner will donate 2% of the hashpower (2 minute in 100 minutes) to my pool.
 If you want to change that, edit **donate-level.h** before you build the binaries.

-If you want to donate directly to support further development, here is my wallet
+If you want to donate directly to support this **AEON FORK**:

-fireice-uk:
 ```
 4581HhZkQHgZrZjKeCfCJxZff9E3xCgHGF25zABZz7oR71TnbbgiS7sK9jveE6Dx6uMs2LwszDuvQJgRZQotdpHt1fTdDhk
 ```

-psychocrypt:
+If you want to donate directly to support further development, here is **fireice-uk XMR wallet**
 ```
 43NoJVEXo21hGZ6tDG6Z3g4qimiGdJPE6GRxAmiWwm26gwr62Lqo7zRiCJFSBmbkwTGNuuES9ES5TgaVHceuYc4Y75txCTU
 ```